-Despite growing number of appeals, President Salome Zourabichvili has rebuffed to pardon Giorgi Rurua, opposition activist and former paramilitary.
+Despite a growing number of appeals, President Salome Zourabichvili has rejected the idea of pardoning Giorgi Rurua, an opposition activist and former paramilitary.

-“I won’t pardon.
+“I won’t pardon [him].
 The Georgian society knows better than me everything about him and is aware why I will not make this decision.
 No one and nothing can influence me,” Salome Zourabichvili said Friday.

 The opposition insists the release of Giorgi Rurua was part of a deal struck with the Georgian Dream led government back in March after months of protest rallies, which the latter categorically denies.